cosmicjs/cosmic-sdk-js/README.md

 });
 ```

-This simplified API provides a cleaner interface similar to Anthropic's Claude API, with events for:
+This simplified API provides a cleaner interface with events for:

 - `text`: Emitted for each new piece of text
 - `end`: Emitted when the stream ends, with the full text as an argument